Commercial Payers → Commercial and Employer Coverage → Coverage in Practice

 To learn about a pilot that helped facilitate Washington state coverage of the National DPP lifestyle change program for state employees, see the document entitled, “Emerging Practices in Diabetes Prevention and Control.”

-Covering the Program: An Employer, Commercial Health Plan, and Consultant Perspective
+Covering the Program: A Consultant Perspective and Broker Tools

 Consultant Perspective: Aon

 A consultant from Aon, a leading global professional services firm, shared the following perspective about employers coverage of the National DPP lifestyle change program.

 The Role of a Consultant in Supporting Employers Regarding the National DPP Lifestyle Change Program